damla-jpg/yacy_cf_backend/README.md

 ## Contact

-For any questions or support, please open an issue on the GitHub repository or contact the project maintainers directly.
+For any questions or support, please open an issue on the GitHub repository or contact the project maintainers directly at damlaural@gmail.com .

 ---

 Thank you for using and contributing to the Collaborative Filtering Integration to the YaCy Decentralized Search Engine.
-Together, we can enhance the power of decentralized search!

 ## Acknowledgements
 - Collabrative Filtering Algorithm that has been used and altered in this project is from Krishna Shukla and can be found from